 But that is where the similarities end.

 News Corporation is $50bn international company, whose shares have actually been pumped by the still-growing UK-based scandals.
-His shareholders support a dynamic business that will be even stronger and more attractive when the name Murdoch disappears from its top team, ultimately along with the group’s once so-powerful newspapers.
+His shareholders support a dynamic business they dare to think could be even stronger and more attractive when the name Murdoch disappears from its top team, ultimately along with the group’s once so-powerful newspapers.
 Like the company’s creator, the founding newspapers have out-stayed their welcome.
-The sound of champagne corks popping when Citizen Rupert retires (bet on 2013) will match the resignations of Nixon and Thatcher for drama – and a movie.
+The sound of champagne corks popping when Citizen Rupert retires (bet on 2015) will match the resignations of Nixon and Thatcher for drama – and a movie.

 That is why the Hearst Corporation is still a family-owned business long after many another such company (especially one with so much cash to divvy up) would have had its scions fighting to break the whole thing up.
 There have been a whole series of family spats in the courts.
 After all, the smartest patriarch can’t prevent his heirs getting into marital scrapes in generation after generation.
 But nothing rocks the business, which employs 20,000 people.

 Outsiders know little more about the trust rules because the family persuaded the courts to seal the contents of the old man’s will in the wake of the 1970s kidknapping of grand-daughter Patty Hearst.
 There are some 60 beneficiaries of the trusts that will be dissolved when all those family members who were alive at the time of Hearst’s death in 1951 have themselves died.
 That is likely to be in about 30 years.
 Meanwhile, the company’s spectacular prize-winning Norman Foster-designed Manhattan headquarters (built from within the shell of Hearst’s smaller 80-year-old building) is a symbol of the Hearst Corporation: stylish, imaginative, green, pricey, eye-catching – and built to last.